 Eight women, including Kuscsik, showed up for the 1972 Boston Marathon and ran under the new AAU rules.
 Her time of 3:10:26 was finally included in the official results; she was the first female champion.

-NYRR founder and New York City Marathon race director Fred Lebow, Kuscsik, and Kathrine Switzer worked as a team.
-On June 3, 1972, they founded the Crazylegs Mini Marathon, the first all-women’s road race.
+NYRR founder and New York City Marathon race director Fred Lebow, Kuscsik, and Kathrine Switzer worked as a team, and on June 3, 1972, they founded the Crazylegs Mini Marathon (now the NYRR New York Mini 10K), the first all-women’s road race.

-A few months later, at the 1972 New York City Marathon, Kuscsik and five other women changed the sport forever.
-They huddled together just before the Central Park start.
+At the 1972 New York City Marathon, Kuscsik and five other women huddled together just before the Central Park start.
 When the gun went off, they sat down, protesting women’s separate-start status.
-After the press got their story, the ladies got up and started running.
-Kuscsik and a young runner named Pat Barrett finished all four and a half loops of Central Park.
-She was the first woman to triumph in New York and Boston in the same year.
-(She returned to New York in 1973 and won again.)
+After the press got their story, the women got up and started running.
+Kuscsik won the race, becoming the first woman to triumph in New York and Boston in the same year.
+She returned to New York in 1973 and won again.

-Kuscsik kept up the fight at the 1972 AAU convention; she brought a lawsuit prepared by ACLU lawyers demanding that the “separate but equal” starting line requirement be taken off the books.
+At the 1972 AAU convention, Kuscsik brought a lawsuit prepared by ACLU lawyers demanding that the “separate but equal” starting line requirement be taken off the books.
 They won the case, and the rule was dropped.

 Running for Life